limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 ![ida_null.png](/assets/images/posts/bsidestlv-reverse-engineering/ida_null.png)
 </a>

-You view the `_DRIVER_OBJECT` structure with the following command:
+You can view the `_DRIVER_OBJECT` structure with the following command:

 ```
 0: kd> dt nt!_DRIVER_OBJECT